SGT-Cho/LLM_for_Beginners/README.md

 Finetuning Complete!

 Why LoRA?
-	•	Typical training for Llama 3.1 8B might require over 100GB of RAM.
+	•Typical training for Llama 3.1 8B might require over 100GB of RAM.
-	•	By adjusting only certain weights (Q, V projections) using LoRA, you can reduce memory usage.
+	•By adjusting only certain weights (Q, V projections) using LoRA, you can reduce memory usage.
-	•	Can run even on an M4 Pro with 64GB RAM.
+	•Can run even on an M4 Pro with 64GB RAM.

 4) Summary
-	•	Llama 3.1 8B model usage
+	•Llama 3.1 8B model usage
-	1. Use Hugging Face Transformers
+	1.Use Hugging Face Transformers
-	•	Use mps (Apple Metal)
+		•Use mps (Apple Metal)
-	•	Use float16 for memory optimization
+		•Use float16 for memory optimization
-	•	Integrate with LangChain + Vector DB (RAG)
+		•Integrate with LangChain + Vector DB (RAG)
-	2. Use ChromaDB to store documents
+	2.Use ChromaDB to store documents
-	•	Build retrieval-answer systems with LangChain
+		•Build retrieval-answer systems with LangChain
-	•	Finetune Llama 3.1 8B (LoRA)
+		•Finetune Llama 3.1 8B (LoRA)
-	3. Apply PEFT (LoRA) for lightweight training
+	3.Apply PEFT (LoRA) for lightweight training
-	•	Possible on Apple Silicon
+		•Possible on Apple Silicon

 How to Use the Trained Model